aot29/VEUNDMINT_TUB_Brueckenkurs/README.md

 cd VEUNDMINT_DEV
 git checkout develop_software
 ```
-This will install the application in a Python virtual environment.
+The following will install the application in a Python virtual environment.
 Make sure the command virtualenv is installed:
 ```
 which virtualenv
 ```